OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: System Design

-\heading{Segmentation and overlay.} The next step is generating segmentation masks from the task description and RGB images.
-We first send the task request text and RGB image to the state-of-the-art vision-language models, GPT-4o~\cite{hurst2024gpt}, to generate the segmentation prompts that describe objects related to the task in the current scene, for example, `red block/drink', `black phone', `cardboard boxes'.
-We update the prompt when the task begins and then asynchronously check for updates, so that VLM output delay does not affect real-time robot manipulation actions.
-Then we input the segmentation prompts and RGB image into a segmentation model to generate image masks for task-related objects.
+\heading{Segmentation and overlay.} The next step is generating segmentation masks \majorEdit{based on} the task description and RGB images.
+We first send the task request text and RGB image to a vision-language model, GPT-4o~\cite{hurst2024gpt}, to generate the segmentation prompts that describe objects related to the task in the current scene, \majorEdit{such as} `red block/drink', `black phone', \majorEdit{and} `cardboard boxes'. \majorEdit{These prompts are initialized when the task begins and are updated periodically to accommodate scene dynamics, such as the introduction of new objects.
+We run these updates in the background at a lower frequency than the robot's primary action-generation loop}, so that VLM output delay does not affect real-time robot manipulation actions.
+Then we input the segmentation prompts and RGB image into a segmentation model to generate image masks for task\majorEdit{-}related objects.
 Specifically, we use Grounded SAM 2~\cite{ren2024grounded}, which combines segment anything model~\cite{ravi2024sam} and open-set object detection model, grounding DINO~\cite{liu2024grounding}.
 The final output is a 0-1 matrix, where `1' labels the masked regions for objects.
-The second step can be expressed as the following equations
+The second step can be expressed as:

-where $l$ represents the segmentation prompt generated by VLM, $\mathrm{T}_{\text{task}}$ is the input task description, and $\mathrm{I}_{\mathrm{RGB}}$ is the RGB image.
-The final step is blending sensor images and RGB images to generate sensor-masked images.
-We perform one-time calibration between the sensors and RGB cameras by rotation and clipping to ensure they are spatially aligned.
-Note that some inaccuracy is tolerable as we don't require a precise match.
-Then, we segment the specific part of sensor images we are interested in by masks in the previous step.
-Finally, we blend parts of sensor images with RGB images for the final sensor-masked images.
-The process of the final step is shown in Eq.(\ref{eq:blending}),
+where $l$ represents the segmentation prompt\majorEdit{s} generated by VLM, $\mathrm{T}_{\text{task}}$ is the input task description, and $\mathrm{I}_{\mathrm{RGB}}$ is the RGB image. \majorEdit{To generate the final sensor-masked images, we first spatially align each sensor modality with the RGB frame through a one-time calibration involving rotation and cropping.
+While high-precision pixel matching is not strictly required for the model to learn effectively, this ensures the sensor heatmaps are roughly centered on their physical counterparts.
+We then isolate the regions of interest by applying the masks generated in the previous step.
+This fusion process is formalized as:}